facebookarchive/wordpress/readme.txt

 * Moved CSS files to head.
 * Adding functionality to decode HTML entities in titles sent to Facebook.
 * Changed mention links on posts/pages to open in new window/tab.
+* Added nicer tooltips to the Facebook settings page.
+* Fixed showing faces and the send button so that they don't display if they're disabled.
+* When the plugin is removed, pertinent data is also removed so that there aren't issues when re-installing the plugin.

 = 1.0.2 =